jakobsche/blood/README.md

 ## Toolset

 Now the app contains a mouse toolset for the chart.
 You can use these functions:
-- If you move the mouse over the chart, then you see a hair cross through a data point while passing a measured value position
+- If you move the mouse over the chart, then you see a hair cross through a data point while passing a measured value position.
 - You can see the point data, if the mouse is on a mesured point.
 - You can zoom in by pressing the Ctrl button + the left mouse button + dragging the mouse to select a rectangular zoom area.
+- You can zoom by pressing the Ctrl button + rotating the mouse wheel.
+- You can zoom back to the full view by pressing the Ctrl button + the left mouse button

 For programmers: This is done by adding the ChartToolset to Form1 and configuring it in the object inspector + adding event handlers to Form1.